PolyCatDev/bluecat/README.md

 This is my own tweaked image deployment that I maintain for myself.
 It's mainly focused on 3D graphics, programming and gaming workloads.

-If anyone is using these images please reach out with a bug report so that I don't randomly change things on your computer.
+If anyone is using these images please reach out with a bug report so I don't randomly change things on your computer.

 > [!TIP]
 > If you are confused about wat BlueCat is, consider checking out the [wiki](https://github.com/PolyCatDev/bluecat/wiki/).
 It might help point you in the right direction.